Knuth-Programming-Hub/KLE-bot/CONTRIBUTING.md

 To get the Server, Channel and User IDs on Discord, refer this [article](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID).

-- Server ID is required to handle many server-related actions.
+- The Server ID is required to handle many server-related actions.
   ```
   SERVER_GUILD_ID = <Your-Test-Server-ID>
   ```
-- Currently, as part of the "JIITian-verification-process", the bot only allow members to initiate the process through the Verify channel.
+- Currently, as part of the "JIITian-verification-process", the bot only allow members to initiate the process through a specific channel on the server.
   ```
   VERIFY_CHANNEL_ID = <Verify-Channel-ID>
   ```
-- In case there is any error, the bot logs the error message to a specified Discord channel.
+- In case there is any error, the bot logs the error message to a specified channel on the server.
   ```
   ERROR_LOG_CHANNEL = <Error-Log-Channel-ID>
   ```
 - To link Discord usernames to CF handles the bot depends upon the [TLE bot](https://github.com/cheran-senthil/TLE).
+This also means that you require TLE to be in your Test server for accomplishing this task.
   ```
   TLE_ID = <TLE-Bot-Discord-User-ID>
   ```